-Creative Cambodian canapés for easy summer entertaining was what was on my mind when I started to experiment with different ways of presenting petite versions of traditional Cambodian dishes.
+Creative Cambodian canapés for easy summer entertaining was what was on my mind when I started to experiment with different ways of presenting traditional Cambodian dishes.
 I wanted to create Cambodian hors d’oeuvres or finger food that could be eaten in a bite or three.

-Last year was a challenging year for Lara and I in some ways, so we decided that even though we still had work to do over Christmas and New Year we were going to take some time off to relax and get in the kitchen and do some cooking together.
+Last year was a challenging year for us in some ways, so we decided that even though we still had a lot of work to do over Christmas and New Year we were still going to take some time off to relax and get in the kitchen and do some cooking together.

-As it’s summer back in Australia, and our gorgeous winter here in Siem Reap feels very much like early summer in Sydney, I wanted to keep things light, particularly as Lara seemed to be channelling her baboushka and was cooking Russian food almost every day.
+As it’s summer back in Australia, and it’s our gorgeous winter here in Siem Reap, which feels very much like early summer in Sydney, I wanted to keep things light, particularly as Lara seemed to be channelling her baboushka and was cooking some kind of Russian food almost every day.

 With that in mind, we thought about the different types of dishes that comprise a traditional Khmer meal and how we could turn them into a series of creative Cambodian canapés.
 A traditional Cambodian feast might include a salad, a dip and vegetables (such as prahok k’tis), a soup, a stir-fry, a curry or braised dish, and rice.